BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 There are several reasons why a user might need to restore their wallet.
 They may have lost their device, be migrating from a different application or have deleted their wallet application.
 Regardless of why, it’s important that your wallet application has an easy way for users to recover their funds.

-However, not all wallets from one application can be recovered in another, depending on what standards they support as covered in the [wallet interoperability]({{ 'guide/designing-products/wallet-interoperability' | relative_url }}) section.
+However, not all wallets from one application can be recovered in another, depending on what standards they support, as covered in the [wallet interoperability]({{ 'guide/designing-products/wallet-interoperability' | relative_url }}) section.
 This is particularly true for a wallet holding bitcoin on the Lightning network, and restoring should be done with the application originally used.

 {% include picture.html
    image = "/assets/images/guide/onboarding/restoring-a-wallet/import-options.png"